HomeLatest NewsGadgetsGermany prepares ground to slap $6.7 million fine on messaging platform Telegram

 “The company now has the opportunity to respond,” the spokeswoman, Rabea Boennighausen, said in Berlin.
 The company may have to face fines of up to 5.5 million euros ($6.7 million) if it doesn’t comply with the government requirements.

-Telegram, which was founded by Russian brothers Nikolai and Pavel Durov, has grown in popularity in Germany in recent years, including among right-wing groups and those opposed to the government’s response to the coronavirus pandemic.
+Telegram, which was founded by Russian brothers Nikolai and Pavel Durov, has grown in popularity in Germany in recent years, including among right-wing groups and those opposed to the government’s response to the pandemic.

-The German parliament passed the Enforcement Act in 2017 with the stated goal of ensuring that the country’s existing limits on speech, including the long-standing ban on Holocaust denial, can be enforced online.
+The German parliament passed the Network Enforcement Act in 2017 with the stated goal of ensuring that the country’s existing limits on speech, including the long-standing ban on Holocaust denial, can be enforced online.
 Opponents have argued that the law risks stifling free speech.

 Get the day's headlines from Tech Observer straight in your inbox